Sjj1024/PakePlus/README.md

 ## Use Cases

 -   Have a website?
-Instantly turn it into a desktop app and elevate its appearance.
+Instantly turn it into a app and elevate its appearance.
 -   Have a Vue/React project and don’t want to buy a server?
 Package it as a desktop app.
 -   Want your Cocos game to run as a cross-platform client?
 No problem.
 -   Need to build your Unity project as a cross-platform client?
 Also no problem.